zkrising/Tachi/docs/docs/contributing/setup.md

 Anyway, with a terminal open you can proceed to the next steps!

+### Understanding the Terminal

+If you're completely unfamiliar with the terminal, check out our [Terminal Guide](../tools/terminal.md).
+We'll be assuming you know terminal basics in the below instructions.

 ## 1. Getting Node, PNPM and Docker.

 You'll need `node` to run JavaScript code on your machine.
 Our codebase is wrote in JS, so this is pretty important.